VinceZK/json-on-relations/README.md

 # JsonOnRelations
 JSON-On-Relations converts a JSON message to SQL.
 Thus, a lot of relational data manipulations can be achieved by composing a JSON format message.
-JSON is now the de facto message format for RESTful communication.
+JSON is now the de-facto message format for RESTful communication.
 On the other hand, the relational database with SQL is still the only trust-able system to store and use structured data.
 Putting JSON on relations can simplify the development of enterprise applications(like ERP and CRM).
 Meanwhile, it can also help to lower the software maintenance effort by standardizing the business entity modeling.